Living with POTS: Finding Treatment That Supports You

 -

-Medications can be helpful for some patients, but many find that their symptoms persist.
-Acupuncture and complementary therapies may support areas medications don’t fully address — like brain fog, fatigue, GI issues, and post-exertional crashes.
+Medications can be helpful for some patients, but symptoms may still persist.
+Acupuncture and complementary therapies may be considered as supportive options for areas that are often harder to stabilize, such as fatigue, brain fog, digestive symptoms, and post-exertional crashes.

 -